Health Insurance - An Industry In Transition

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: I am not a financial advisor and I am not offering you financial advice.
-I strongly suggest gathering information from multiple sources, doing your own due diligence and making your own informed decisions
+I strongly suggest gathering information from multiple sources, doing your own due diligence and making your own informed decisions.